How to Stop Being Lazy and Unmotivated: 10 Quick Strategies

 Other people will look at you (and therefore treat you) more respectfully, and see you as an authority figure.
 On the other hand, if you dress poorly and therefore don't feel good about yourself, you will not act confident—and that will be clear to other people in your actions.
 Changing your clothes will change your behavior.

-8. Reward yourself for your achievements, whether big or small.
+8. Reward yourself for your achievements.

 To help you start overcoming laziness for good, give yourself something to look forward to.
 When you are looking forward to something, it can actually stop laziness from even starting in the first place.
 There are many ways you can show yourself appreciation for a job well done.